munstermonster/cuSten/README.md

 dimension_direction_periodicity.cu

-dimension = dimension of the data 2d or 3d (3d under developent)
-direction = List of directions in which the stencil will be applied, for example an x direction in 2D will apply the stencil in only the x direction periodicity = Apply the stencil periodically to the data or not, p for periodic, np for non-periodic
+dimension = dimension of the data 2d direction = List of directions in which the stencil will be applied, for example an x direction in 2D will apply the stencil in only the x direction periodicity = Apply the stencil periodically to the data or not, p for periodic, np for non-periodic